santiment/academy/src/docs/metrics/lending-and-borrowing-protocols/morpho/index.md

 ## Available Assets

-Metrics related to the entire protocol available for `morpho-token`.
+Metrics related to the entire protocol available for `morpho`.

 Other metrics:
 available for [these assets](<https://api.santiment.net/graphiql?query=%7B%0A%20%20getMetric(metric%3A%20%22morpho_action_deposits%22)%7B%0A%20%20%20%20metadata%7B%0A%20%20%20%20%20%20availableSlugs%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D>)